Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Discussion

-These solutions form a perfectly valid basis for partial wave expansion of the photoelectron wavefunction.
-However, if we directly substituted them into Eq.~\eqref{eq:F_minus} the resulting photoionization wavefunction~\eqref{eq:photo_wf} would not satisfy the correct Coulomb wave asymptotic boundary conditions since the special function Eq.~\eqref{eq:Hasy_complex} has a more complicated asymptotic phase.
-For this reason, the additional term needs to be removed by changing the definition of \(F^{(-)}\)
+The solutions \(H_{lm}^+(r)\) form a perfectly valid basis for partial-wave expansion of the photoelectron wave function that inherently includes the long-range dipole interaction with the residual molecule.
+However, if we directly substituted them into Eq.~\eqref{eq:F_minus} the resulting photoionization wave function~\eqref{eq:photo_wf} would not satisfy the correct Coulomb wave asymptotic boundary conditions since the special function \eqref{eq:Hasy_complex} has a more complicated asymptotic phase.
+For this reason, the additional term needs to be removed by changing the normalization of \(F^{(-)}\)

-Clearly, this erases from \(H_{lm}^+\) all effects of the dipole coupling to give a plain Coulomb-Hankel function.
-Effects of the permanent dipole are preserved only in the \(H^-\)-dependent term, which is discarded in the asymptotic approximation but it enters, via the S-matrix, the calculation of the Wigner delay.
-As a consequence, there are no asymptotic additional effects coming from the interplay between the permanent dipole and the IR absorption in \RABITT{}: all effects of the dipolar potential are already included in the Wigner delay.
+Clearly, this eliminates from \(H_{lm}^+\) all effects of the dipole coupling to give a plain Coulomb-Hankel function.
+The effects of the permanent dipole are preserved only in the \(H^-\)-dependent term, which is discarded in the asymptotic approximation but it enters, via the $S$-matrix, the calculation of the Wigner delay.
+As a consequence all effects of the dipolar potential are already included in the Wigner delay and there are no additional asymptotic delays coming from the interplay between the permanent dipole and the IR absorption in \RABITT{}: .

 We illustrate this conclusion for photodetachment of BeH\(^-\) in Fig.~\ref{fig:BeH}.
-This static-exchange calculation used R-matrix radius \(R_a = 120 a_0\), 6-31G atom-centered basis, partial wave expansion up to \(\ell = 6\) and 240 radial B-splines of order 9.
-The large R-matrix radius is necessary to confine the diffuse initial bound state of the negative ion and to include the dominant part of the long-range dipole potential in the inner region, allowing to treat the outer region channel wave-functions as effectively uncoupled.
+This static-exchange calculation uses an $R$-matrix radius \(R_a = 200 a_0\), a 6-31G atom-centered basis, partial wave expansion up to \(\ell = 10\) and 400 radial $B$-splines of order 6.
+The large R-matrix radius is necessary to confine the diffuse initial bound state of the negative ion and to include the dominant part of the long-range dipole potential in the inner region, allowing us to treat the outer-region channel wave functions as effectively uncoupled.
+Convergence with respect to this parameter was tested by repeating the calculation with a radius of \(300 a_0\).
+As with LiH, we choose a very simple molecular model, in this case also to avoid excessive computational requirements imposed by the large inner region radius.
+However, a highly correlated calculation of the related electron scattering on neutral BeH is possible and has been performed with the molecular $R$-matrix method before~\cite{BeH-escat}.
 The calculated initial and final electronic dipole moments of the molecule were \(D_{ii} = -1.69\)~a.u. and \(D_{ff} = 1.64\)~a.u., respectively.
-In this case addition of the dipole-laser coupling by means of Eq.~\eqref{eq:taudlc} to Wigner delay already results in complete agreement with the full 2-photon calculation at high energies.
+In this case the addition of the dipole-laser coupling by means of Eq.~\eqref{eq:taudlc} to Wigner delay already results in complete agreement with the full two-photon calculation at high energies.